 I’m Going to Learn CrochetPosted: November 20, 2013

 I have a serious confession to make: Lately I’ve been getting bored in the evening.
 I call this a serious confession because I strongly feel that I don’t have the right to be bored, what with the enormity and splendor of the universe.
 Who could be bored with that?
 Well, me, for the past few weeks at least, and it’s not the good kind of bored that leads to creative eureka moments.
-It’s probably a combination of the gray, gray weather we’ve been having, plus it getting darker at like 4:30, plus no more gardening.
+It’s probably a combination of the gray, gray weather we’ve been having, plus it getting dark at 5 o’clock, plus no more gardening.

 My roommate just brought home Grant Theft Auto 5 and since I’m not so game to join him in playing it, I need to find something else to fight this boredom.
 It needs to be an activity that involves learning how to do something because I’m not talking about killing time here — I want to actually do something when I’m home in the evenings, not just fill the night with noise while I wait for bedtime.
 It also needs to be something I can do with my hands, because I’m too much in my head already, but at the same time I want something that leaves space for idle thought, that good kind of boredom — “the dream bird that hatches the egg of experience.”
 Ukulele fits all that, but I’d prefer something that makes no noise so I can do it whenever I want without bothering people (not that my ukulele is bothersome).
 At the same time I want something that I can do while talking with other people, and something that’s relatively cheap or free, and that doesn’t take up much space.
 (A pottery wheel is therefore out, unfortunately.)

 That pretty much leaves me with….